nus-tee3201/2019/programming/errors-exceptions-raising/e-isEvenIntegerInRange.md

 <tip-box>

-:exclamation: This exercise has a long description because it explains how the given code is structured.
+{{ icon_important }} This exercise has a long description because it explains how the given code is structured.
 It is important for you to learn how to break down code into smaller functions like the ones given in this exercise.

 </tip-box>

 The function given below checks if a given input is an even integer in a given range.

 ```python
 def check(number, start, end):